Sowmiya81/Datathon_UCI25/README.md

 ## Inspiration

 The LMSYS Chatbot Arena dataset provides rich insights into how users prefer one chatbot response over another — but it's also full of subtle human biases.
 We noticed that users tend to favor longer, more confident-sounding responses, even when they aren't better in quality.
-This inspired us to ask: can we build a model that learns *true preference, not **biased preference*?
+This inspired us to ask: can we build a model that learns **true preference**, not **biased preference**?

 ---